-What route (or routes) will the electric buses operate on, and why?
+What route (or routes) do the electric buses operate on, and why?

-How will the electric buses change my ride?
+How do the electric buses change my ride?

-The buses will be similar in size, shape, and ride as Metro's other 40' compressed natural gas and diesel buses.
+The buses are similar in size, shape, and ride compared to Metro's other 40' compressed natural gas and diesel buses.
 Riders may notice that the buses are quieter, but otherwise no differences should be expected from a rider's perspective.

 How did Metro fund the electric buses?

 The three (3) initial buses were paid for primarily by a combination of Federal Transit Administration Section 5308 (Clean Fuels) and 5339 (Buses and Bus Facilities) funding, in addition to matching funds from the State of Illinois and MetroLINK.
-The five (5) buses scheduled for delivery in Spring 2019 are being paid for with Federal Transit Administration Section 5307 and 5339 (Buses and Bus Facilities) funding, in addition to matching funds from the State of Illinois.
+The five (5) buses delivered in Spring 2019 were paid for with Federal Transit Administration Section 5307 and 5339 (Buses and Bus Facilities) funding, in addition to matching funds from the State of Illinois.